llm-d-incubation/llm-d-infra/quickstarts/guides/inference-scheduling/README.md

 helmfile apply -e kgateway -n ${NAMESPACE}
 ```

-To see what gateway options are supported refer to our [gateway control plane docs](../../gateway-control-plane-providers/README.md#supported-providers).
-Gateway configurations per provider are tracked in the [gateway-configurations directory](../common/gateway-configurations/).
+To see what gateway options are supported refer to our [gateway provider prereq doc](../prereq/gateway-provider/README.md#supported-providers).
+Gateway configurations per provider are tracked in the [gateway-configurations directory](../prereq/gateway-provider/common-configurations/).

 You can also customize your gateway, for more information on how to do that see our [gateway customization docs](../../docs/customizing-your-gateway.md).